truj1ll0/mkdocs-help-center/docs/classy-live/mobile-app.md

 !!! note

-    If your device and the M2 are not connecting, ensure Bluetooth is on, and the M2 is on.
+    If your device and the M2 are not connecting, ensure Bluetooth is turned on, and the ReaderM2 is on.
 For more help, view [Stripe’s documentation on setting up the Stripe Reader M2](https://docs.stripe.com/terminal/payments/setup-reader/stripe-m2).

 After closing the confirmation window, your card reader will appear in the Select a device menu.
 Tap **Save** and **OK** in the confirmation window, and you’ll return to the Manage Card Readers screen.

-### Connect to your card reader
+### Connect to the card reader

 To connect your mobile device to the card reader: